Shoaib-33/Dhaka-City-Rent-Analysis/README.md

-#### 3.Top comparsion part consists of comparison of various aspects of Dhaka city
+#### 3. Top comparsion part consists of comparison of various aspects of Dhaka city

-#### 4.Rent Range comparsion part consists of comparsion of rent in various ranges:
+#### 4. Rent Range comparsion part consists of comparsion of rent in various ranges:
 - Tk 15000-30000
 - Tk 30000-60000
 - Tk 60000-Above

-#### 5.Area(sqft) Range comparsion part consists of comparsion of area(sqft) in various ranges:
+#### 5. Area(sqft) Range comparsion part consists of comparsion of area(sqft) in various ranges:
 - 1000-2000 sqft
 - 2000-above sqft

-#### 6.Last part is comparison of average rent range of Dhaka with Chittagong and Sylhet.
+#### 6. Last part is comparison of average rent range of Dhaka with Chittagong and Sylhet.
 You can visit the public dashboard [here](//public.tableau.com/app/profile/shoaib.shahriar/viz/DhakaCityHouseRentIndepthAnalysis/DhakaVsChittagong)

 ## All Findings and Observations are available [here](//public.tableau.com/app/profile/shoaib.shahriar/viz/DhakaCityHouseRentIndepthAnalysis/DhakaVsChittagong)